genesiscommunitysuccess/docs/versioned_docs/version-2022.4/02_database/08_database-technology/03_sql.md

     - sql
 ---

+If you want to use an SQL database for your Genesis application, the following technologies are supported:

+- PostgreSQL
-SQL support covers PostgreSQL, MS SQL Server and Oracle.
+- MS SQL Server
+- Oracle

-This page covers the common configuration required to get each of these databases working in your Genesis application, although additional configuration is required for PostgreSQL.
-Additional details can be found on the respective docs.
+This page covers the common configuration options for setting up these databases in your Genesis application.
+Then, for each technology, it gives details of jdbc URL formats for connecting to the database, along with any other specific requirements.

+Finally, since the first thing you will need to do is to provide a username and password to connect, we provide some simple examples of configurations that achieve this.

-## System definitions
+## Common system definitions

-The following system definition items should be present in your **genesis-system-definitions.kts** file:
+Whichever SQL technology you are using, you need to configure it correctly in your **[genesis-system-definitions.kts](../../../server/configuring-runtime/system-definitions/)** file.
+The following settings are available for you to add.
+The `DbHost` setting is mandatory. *All settings apply at the JVM level.*

 | Setting                    | Description                                                                                                                                                                                                                                                                                                                                                              |
 |----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|